Samarth-M123/Simple_Text_Editor/README.md

 The text editor will be somewhat similar to Vim.

-IMPORTANT: The only known bug is that the old content of the file doesn't appear when the open command is run.
+IMPORTANT: The only known bug is that the old content of the file doesn't appear when the open command is run. `lineNum` has been adjusted to add line numbers to previously existing content as well.